Jonas season 2

 The second and final season of the television series Jonas, rebranded Jonas L.A. for this season, aired on Disney Channel from June 20, 2010 to October 3, 2010, and included 13 episodes.
 It follows the five main characters of the series as they spend their summer vacation in Los Angeles after the Jonas' tour was over, a few months after the events of the first season.

 The season was never officially released on DVD, being available only in digital format.
 After the season finale, it was announced that the show would not be returning for another season.

 Production

 The series was originally set in New Jersey, before the setting changed to Los Angeles for the second season and was shot at Hollywood Center Studios, which has also been the home to several other Disney Channel sitcoms over the years including The Suite Life on Deck and Wizards of Waverly Place.
 As of November 2010, JONAS L.A. was the only live-action Disney Channel Original Series, produced by It's a Laugh Productions, not filmed before a live studio audience.

-Disney Channel has officially announced, in November 2010, that JONAS L.A. will not return.
-They mentioned that they will be working with the Jonas Brothers in the future.
+Disney Channel officially announced in November 2010 that JONAS L.A. would not return for a third season.